 Tooth loss doesn’t necessarily have to occur as you age, but if you do lose a tooth it often should be replaced to maintain proper function of your mouth.

-Fortunately, there are options for correcting tooth loss at our Sammamish dentistry office, including dental bridges and crowns.
+Fortunately, there are options for correcting tooth loss with our restorative dentistry team in Sammamish, including sealants, bridges, and crowns.

 Dental Bridge Options

 A dental bridge — a device used to replace missing teeth — attaches artificial teeth to adjacent natural teeth, called retainer teeth.
 Bridges are either permanently attached (fixed bridges), or they can be removable (removable partial denture).